irisdaniaj/model_merging/README.md

 ## Hardware Requirements

-For fine-tuning TinyBERT, I used an AMD Ryzen 7 7840HS processor with Radeon 780M integrated graphics, featuring 8 cores and 16 threads, along with 32 GB of RAM.
-Depending on your hardware setup, you may need to adjust the training parameters, such as batch size or learning rate.
+All experiments were conducted on a DGX A100 Architecture, which consists of 8 nodes, each with 256 CPU cores, 1 TB of memory, and 8 NVIDIA A100 GPUs, each providing 40 GB of GPU memory.
 If your system has less computing power or memory, consider using a dedicated computing cluster or cloud-based resources to ensure efficient and effective fine-tuning.